vue-styleguidist/vue-styleguidist/docs/docs/Docgen.md

 ## Parsers

-First we use babel to parse the comments in the code.
+First, we use babel to parse the comments in the code.

-Then we use vue-template-compiler to parse the html template.
+Then we use vue-template-compiler to parse the HTML template.

 These parsers give us Abstract Syntax Trees (AST).
 We then traverse them with handlers to extract the info we need from components and their JSdoc.

 ## Handlers

 Script and template have 2 different AST structure.
-Makes sense that they have different handlers.
-There is a few standard handlers in docgen.
+It makes sense that they have different handlers.
+There are a few standard handlers in docgen.
 You can add your own using the `addScriptHandler` or `addTemplateHandler` options.

 ### Script Handlers